 - Camera Discovery: Discover and register IP cameras on specified IP blocks.
-Registered cameras automatically participate into the analytics activities.
-See Sensor README for additional details.
+Registered cameras automatically participate in the analytics activities.
+See the Sensor README for additional details.

 - Recording: Record and manage segmented camera footage for preview or review (at a later time) purpose.

-- Analytics: Perform analytics on the live/recorded camera streams.
-Latency-sensitive analytics are performed on Edge while others are on cloud.
+- Analytics: Perform analytics on live or recorded camera streams.
+Latency-sensitive analytics are performed on the Edge while others are on the cloud.

 - Triggers and Alerts: Manage triggers on analytics data.
 Respond with actions on triggered alerts.

-- Stats: Calculate statistics for planning/monitoring purpose on analytical data.
+- Stats: Calculate statistics for planning and monitoring purposes on analytical data.

-- UI: Present above data to users/administrators/city planners.
+- UI: Present the above data to users, administrators, or city planners.

 Each building block is implemented as one or a set of container services that query from and/or store processing data to the database as follows:

-For example, the analytics service when launched queries the database for available camera and its service URI.
+For example, when launched, the analytics service queries the database for an available camera and its service URI.
 Then the service connects to the camera and analyzes the camera feeds.
 The resulted analytics data is stored back to the database for any subsequent processing such as triggering alerts and actions.

 Smart City App Deployment with OpenNESS

-The Smart City application is deployed through the OpenNESS Network Edge architecture which required the application micro-services to be adapted in order to match the distributed nature of the telco network.
+The Smart City application is deployed through the OpenNESS Network Edge architecture, which requires the application micro-services to be adapted to match the distributed nature of the telecommunications network.
 The application micro-services are deployed across the following sub-networks:

-- Cloud: The UI and the database master run in the cloud, where the UI displays a summarization view of the active offices and the database master coordinates the database requests.
+- Cloud: The UI and the database controller run in the cloud, where the UI displays a summarization view of the active offices and the database controller coordinates the database requests.

 - Camera: A set of cameras, possibly connected through the wireless network, are hosted on a different camera network.